 |Meal Plan 4 - Any 12 meals per week plus $385 Dining Dollars per semester

-- Students living in College-owned housing, excluding the residence halls, have a variety of options, ranging from no meal plan to the full 20 meals per week (Meal Plan 1).
+- Students living in College-owned housing, excluding the residence halls, may choose any Plan or opt-out by choosing No Board.
 Meal plan options are distributed in the spring of each year for the following fall semester.

-- Students living in non-college housing off campus may purchase any meal plan option from the Office of Dining Services.
+- Students living in non-college housing off campus may choose any Plan or opt-out by choosing No Board.

 Music Fees per semester

 The comprehensive fee enables all students to receive one 30-minute music lesson free of charge (or a credit of $430 towards a 60-minute lesson; i.e. student is responsible for $320 for the first 60 min. lesson).
 All lessons beyond the first 30 minutes are subject to the fee schedule listed below.

 Lesson fees cover the instructor’s salary for 14 private lessons/semester, use of a College-owned musical instrument for regular practice, use of an instrument locker for storage, and use of practice room facilities—plus a Music Department pianist to accompany required public performances (for MUS 220, MUS 221, MUS 320, and MUS 420 only).
 All students are entitled to all these benefits regardless of whether they take one 30-minute lesson or more than 30 minutes and pay the additional fee.

 - 30 minute private lessons: $430/semester

 - MUS 220 (intermediate/advanced)

 - MUS 221 (intermediate/advanced)